 84% of influencers reported the brand's product/service being relevant to their followers is the most impactful factor in selecting what companies to promote, while 79% reported the brand respecting them as a content creator was most important.

-The Brand’s Guide to Working with Influencers also discusses influencers' feedback surrounding compensation, the best ways to contact creators, areas of opportunity for brands to stand out, and more.
+The Brand’s Guide to Working with Influencers also covers influencers' feedback surrounding compensation, the best ways to contact creators, areas of opportunity for brands to stand out, and more.

-2. The size of the global influencer market has almost increased by ten in the past six years
+2. The size of the global influencer market has tripled since 2019.

-Much of the reason for this comes as a result of the explosion in popularity of platforms like YouTube, Instagram, TikTok, and more.
+Much of the reason for this is due to the explosion in popularity of platforms like YouTube, Instagram, TikTok, and more.

-These highly visual programs allow brands and content creators to work together to tell stories through influencer marketing campaigns.
+These highly visual platforms allow brands and content creators to work together to tell stories through influencer marketing campaigns.

 This, in turn, creates an atmosphere where influencer marketing can thrive.